sketchplugins/plugin-directory/README.md

 - [Colormate](https://github.com/themainingredient/colormate), by The Main Ingredient: Colormate is a kickass sketch plugin that will help you figure out how in the hell you ended up with 457 different greys, instead of the 1 grey Mandy gave you in the handover.
 Oops :flushed:
 - [ColorSpark for Sketch](https://colorspark.app/sketch), by Luke Johnson: A simple tool to help designers discover unique colors and gradients directly in Sketch.
 - [Comma](https://github.com/margusholland/comma), by Margus Holland: Sketch plugin for text modifications
-- [Compo](https://github.com/romashamin/compo-sketch), by Roman Shamin: Makes it easier to work with interface components in Sketch
 - [Composite SVG](https://github.com/alanfraneo/svg-composite), by Alan Francis: A Sketch plugin to create a composite SVG file from sketch artboards
 - [Connection Flow Arrows](https://github.com/faridsabitov/Sketch-Connection-Flow-Arrows), by Farid Sabitov: Plugin for generating easy to use connection flow arrows in Sketch
 - [Content Generator](https://github.com/timuric/content-generator-sketch-plugin), by Timur Carpeev: Sketch app plugin for generating dummy data such as avatars, names, photos, geo data etc.